Immigration Lawyer Cost for a Green Card (2025 Guide)

 • Law School Clinics

-Legal Services Corporation also offers tools to find help based on your location.
+Legal Services Corporation also offers a tool to find help near you based on your location.

 Monthly Payment Plans

-Many lawyers let you pay over time.
-Ask about this before you hire.
+Many lawyers let you pay in installments over time.
+Ask about payment plans before you sign anything.

 Tips to Find the Right Lawyer